Datapolitan-Online-Classes/intro-open-data/content.md

 class:center,middle
 # What did you think about this experience?
-# How would you now define "open data"?
+# How would you define "open data"?

 ---